Loader

 •Create a routine and stick to it as much as possible.
 This will help the person feel more secure and less confused.

-•Make sure the environment is safe and uncluttered.
+•One of the main advice for dementia individuals and their caregivers is to make sure the environment is safe and uncluttered.
 Remove anything that could potentially be dangerous or confusing, such as electrical cords or loose rugs.

 •Encourage the person to eat healthy food and stay hydrated.
 They may not have a good appetite, so you may need to try different foods and textures to find something they will eat.